seanslma/maki/Energy/Forecast/Price.md

 # Price forecast
-price forecast is harder than demand forecast as price is not directly lined to weather conditions.
+Price forecast is harder than demand forecast as price is not directly lined to weather conditions.
 Price is more volatile - can have many spikes.
-Capacity availability and generator and interconnector outages will have a significant affect on price spikes.
+Capacity availability and generator and interconnector outages will have a significant role on price spikes.

 ## weather and price forecast
 https://montel.energy/blog/predicting-energy-prices-the-role-of-weather-forecasts